-(h) Conference.
+(i) Conference.

-- A conference on the merits of the appeal with the Public Auditor may be held at the request of the appellant, any other interested party, or the CHCC P&S Director.
+- (1) A conference on the merits of the appeal with the Designated Hearing Officer may be held at the request of the appellant, any other interested party, or the Procurement Officer.
 Request for a conference should be made prior to the expiration of the time period allowed for filing comments on the agency report.
 Except in unusual circumstances, requests for a conference received after such time will not be honored.
-The Public Auditor will determine whether a conference is necessary for resolution of the appeal. - Conferences normally will be held prior to expiration of the period allowed for filing comments on the agency report.
+The Designated Hearing Officer will determine whether a conference is necessary for resolution of the appeal. - (2) Conferences normally will be held prior to expiration of the period allowed for filing comments on the agency report.
 All interested parties shall be invited to attend the conference.
-Ordinarily, only one conference will be held on an appeal. - Any written comments to be submitted and as deemed appropriately by the Public Auditor as a result of the conference must be received in the office of the Public Auditor within five days of the date on which the conference was held. - Time for Decision Notice of Decision: The Public Auditor shall, if possible, issue a decision on the appeal within 30 days after all information necessary for the resolution of the appeal has been received.
-A copy of the decision shall immediately be mailed or otherwise transmitted to the appellant, other participating parties, and the CHCC P&S Director.
+Ordinarily, only one conference will be held on an appeal. - (3) Any written comments to be submitted and as deemed appropriately by the Designated Hearing Officer as a result of the conference must be received by the Designated Hearing Officer within five days of the date on which the conference was - (4) Time for Decision Notice of Decision: The Designated Hearing Officer shall, if possible, issue a decision on the appeal within 25 days after all information necessary for the resolution of the appeal has been received.
+A copy of the decision shall immediately be mailed or otherwise transmitted to the appellant, other participating parties, and the Procurement Officer.